 \section{Abstract}

-\ac{ML} has been widely applied to cybersecurity, and is currently considered state-of-the-art for solving many of the field´s open issues.
-However, it is very difficult to evaluate how good the produced solutions are, since the challenges faced in security may not appear in other areas (at least not in the same way).
-One of these challenges is the concept drift, that actually creates an arms race between attackers and defenders, given that any attacker may create novel, different threats as time goes by (to overcome defense solutions) and this ``evolution´´ is not always considered in many works.
-Due to this type of issue, it is fundamental to know how to correctly build and evaluate a \ac{ML}-based security solution.
-In this work, we list, detail, and discuss some of the challenges of applying \ac{ML} to cybersecurity, including concept drift, concept evolution, delayed labels, and adversarial ML impact the existing solutions.
+Machine Learning (ML) has been widely applied to cybersecurity and is considered state-of-the-art for solving many of the open issues in that field.
+However, it is very difficult to evaluate how good the produced solutions are, since the challenges faced in security may not appear in other areas.
+One of these challenges is the concept drift, which increases the existing arms race between attackers and defenders: malicious actors can always create novel threats to overcome the defense solutions, which may not consider them in some approaches.
+Due to this, it is essential to know how to properly build and evaluate an ML-based security solution.
+In this paper, we identify, detail, and discuss the main challenges in the correct application of ML techniques to cybersecurity data.
+We evaluate how concept drift, evolution, delayed labels, and adversarial ML impact the existing solutions.
 Moreover, we address how issues related to data collection affect the quality of the results presented in the security literature, showing that new strategies are needed to improve current solutions.
 Finally, we present how existing solutions may fail under certain circumstances, and propose mitigations to them, presenting a novel checklist to help the development of future ML solutions for cybersecurity.